 Dental lasers emit targeted light that delivers quick pulses of heat energy to the area being treated.
 Depending on the type of tissue being treated, the wavelengths used will vary.

-Which dental procedures can laser dentistry be used for?
+When can laser dentistry be used?

 Laser dentistry can be used for gum reshaping, and to harden bonding materials used in fillings.
 It can also be used in periodontal care to remove bacteria from periodontal pockets.